 Delayed or cancelled flights

-If your US Airways flight is cancelled, we will re-route you to your destination.
+If your US Airways or American Airlines flight is cancelled, we will re-route you to your destination.
 If your partner airline flight is cancelled, that carrier’s procedures will determine how you’re re-routed.
 US Airways is not responsible for any irregular operations, delays or cancellations by partner carriers.

-- If your US Airways flight is cancelled and you’re rescheduled on US Airways or a partner carrier, you’ll receive miles for the new itinerary flown.
+- If your US Airways flight or American is cancelled and you’re rescheduled on US Airways, American or another partner carrier, you’ll receive miles for the new itinerary flown.

 - If you’re rescheduled on a non-partner carrier, you’ll receive credit for your originally scheduled flight(s), but you must contact the Dividend Miles Service Center for processing.